 The assessment of the Project began with a review of literature relating to the biological resources that are known to occur in the vicinity of the project.
-The CDFW California Natural Diversity Database (CNDDB) "Rarefind" query (CDFW, 2023a), the "Special Animals List" query (CDFW 2023b), and the California Native Plant Society (CNPSa; 2023) online Inventory of Rare and Endangered Plants of California were reviewed to identify special-status plants, animals, and natural communities that have previously been recorded in the USGS 7.5" Ventura quad in which the Project site is located, and the eight surrounding USGS 7.5"quads: White Ledge Peak, Matilija, Ojai, Saticoy, Oxnard, Oxnard OE W, and Pitas Point (USGS 2023a).
+The CDFW California Natural Diversity Database (CNDDB) "Rarefind" query (CDFW, 2023a), the "Special Animals List" query (CDFW 2023b), and the California Native Plant Society (CNPSa; 2023) online Inventory of Rare and Endangered Plants of California were reviewed to identify special-status plants, animals, and natural communities that have previously been recorded in the USGS 7.5" Ventura quad in which the Project site is located, and the eight surrounding USGS 7.5" quads: White Ledge Peak, Matilija, Ojai, Saticoy, Oxnard, Oxnard OE W, and Pitas Point (USGS 2023a).
 For plants, online sources CalFlora (2023) and Jepson E-flora (2023) were queried for information on current and historic range including elevation.
-For animals, the California's Wildlife: Life History and Range were consulted (CDFW, 2023c) for information on the current range of wildlife.
-In addition, queries were conducted of the United States Fish and Wildlife Service (USFWS) Information for Planning and Consultation (IPaC) Environmental Conservation Online System (ECOS) for federally protected species (USFWS 2022a), the USFWS Designated and Proposed Critical Habitat maps (USFWS 2022b).
+For animals, the California's Wildlife: Life History and Range were conducted of the United States Fish and Wildlife Service (USFWS) Information for Planning and Consultation (IPaC) Environmental Conservation Online System (ECOS) for federally protected species (USFWS 2022a), the USFWS Designated and Proposed Critical Habitat maps (USFWS 2022b).

-The following sources were consulted regarding the potential for wildlife movement corridors and water resources to occur on the Study Area:
+The following sources were consulted regarding the potential for wildlife movement corridors and water resources to occur on the study area:

-Google Earth online (Google 2023)
+• Google Earth online (Google 2023)